farfetch-chat-rd/farfetch-chat-rd.github.io/content/english/usecases/_index.md

 ### Store of the Future

-iFetch has the vision to empower the staff in the store.
+FARFETCH Chat R&D has the vision to empower the staff in the store.
 As new products are added to the inventory on a weekly basis it is a daunting task for the staff to be up to date with current trends.
 As described next, a couple of challenges are faced daily by the boutique staff:

 * *What are the new garments and from which brands?*
 * *Which details are more relevant for the products, which brands/designers are emerging and for which seasons?*